ma-chengyuan/particle/README.md

 }

 fn main() {
-    // Define our lexer
+    // Define our lexer.
-    let lexer = define_lexer!(Token = // `Token` denotes the type of token this lexer is going to return
+    // `Token` below denotes the type of token this lexer is going to return. let lexer = define_lexer!(Token =
         // Discard white spaces
         discard "[ \n\r\t]+",
         // Integers
-        // The expression after => is a function that takes the token string as well as the span
+        // The expression after => is a function that takes the token string as
-        // and returns the result (of type specified above, or Token in this case).
+        // well as the span and returns the result (of type specified above, or
+        // Token in this case).
         "[1-9][0-9]*"                                   => |s, span| Token { span,
             kind: TokenKind::Integer(s.parse().unwrap()),
         },
         // Floats with exponents
-        // Have you noticed that the regex above also matches integers, which may lead to ambiguity?
+        // Notice that the regex above also matches integers, which lead to ambiguity.
         // Such ambiguity is solved by preferring rules that are defined first
         // So you should somehow put identifier rules at last...
         "[1-9][0-9]*(\\.[0-9]+)?([eE][+\\-]?[0-9]+)?"   => |s, span| Token { span,